 You can take all of those reasons and toss them out the window when you buy travel insurance because it costs just a small percentage of the cost of your cruise to purchase trip insurance.
 It can also save you a lot of heartache and grief if the unexpected does happen.

-and you have questions, feel free to open up a live chat with one of the travel agents and they will help you figure out which insurance option is right for you.
+If you book your cruise vacation online and you have questions, feel free to open up a live chat with one of the travel agents and they will help you figure out which insurance option is right for you.
 Options to consider include factors like pre-existing condition waivers and whether buying from a travel-insurance specialist is better than directly from the cruise line (in my experience, it typically is).
-Rovia's online travel agents will also go over the policy with you to make sure you understand every line, as well as help you use the policy to recoup any expenses if needed.
+Online travel agents will also go over the policy with you to make sure you understand every line, as well as help you use the policy to recoup any expenses if needed.
 My preferred

-and Medjet Assist.
+.
 You can purchase travel insurance and medical evacuation protection directly through these companies as well.

 Domestic air medical evacuation averages $10,000 to $20,000, and internationally, it can exceed $75,000.
 I have a friend who knows a family that had a son hit by a drunk driver while they were in South Africa attending the World Cup and the medical evacuation was estimated at $300,000.
-If they'd only had Medjet Assist.
-As a member, if you are ever hospitalized 150 miles or more away from home, Medjet Assist will arrange for medical transfer to the hospital of your choice — at no additional charge.
+If they'd only had trip insurance.
+As a member, if you are ever hospitalized 150 miles or more away from home, companies like Medjet Assist will arrange for medical transfer to the hospital of your choice — at no additional charge.
 No transportation cost limitations.
 No pre-existing condition exclusions.
 Just peace of mind each and every time you travel.

 Unlike other evacuation services, Medjet Assist lets you decide which hospital will be your final destination.
 Plus, there’s no medical necessity clause.
 If you are hospitalized, we'll be there for you — regardless of the nature of your illness or injury.